As a child, there was a popular counting rhyme:

 Their only champion, the yearling filly Atbah, is of great interest.
 We'll discuss her pedigree a little later.
 Remember her name.

-4. United States of America – there are four the US breeders of 2025 GCAT Eourope and Middle East champions.
+4. UNITED STATES OF AMERICA – there are four the US breeders of 2025 GCAT Europe and Middle East champions.
 All American breeders are represented by private farms.

 MP ARABIANS.
 One champion, but the special one, – “Best Male Horse of the 2025 GCAT Europe and Middle East” – the snow-white stallion Berlin MP has amassed a full collection of eight medals (two gold – Muscat and Valkenswaard, four silver – Riyadh, Cannes, London, Prague, and two bronze – Ajman and Doha).
 Before heading overseas and conquering the Middle East, Berlin MP became a star in his home country, the United States.
 In 2022, he won gold at the International Championship in Scottsdale.

 Berlin MP was foaled in 2018 at the private stud farm "MP Arabians" in Arizona, USA.
-His breeder, experienced horse owner Mrs. Mindy Peters, has bred over 150 Arabian horses in her lifetime.
+His breeder, experienced horse owner Mrs. Mindy Peters (the initials became the prefix for her horses' names - MP), has bred over 150 Arabian horses in her lifetime.
 After several years working in the Santa Ynez Valley, she rented a farm in Cave Creek, Arizona.

 BUTLER FARMS TRAINING CENTER.
 One champion, but what a champion! – the brightest star and crowd favourite, the snow-white stallion Alexxanderr, was bred in 2014 through the joint efforts of Mrs. Frances Butler and Mrs. Brandi Carson.